-- You need at least 3 people, but you don't want 3 professors from your department that knew you in the same context - You want your letters to provide different perspectives on your work - Maybe a professor you took many classes with, a professor whose lab you worked in, and a boss who has seen you flourish - Tell them why you chose them, so that they can make sure they tailor their letter to that - Give them rough drafts of your proposal as quickly as you can, so they accurately describe your project - If you have diverse experiences, you can include up to 5 letter writers - Would give you a safety net if one letter writer falls through
+- It is mandatory to have 2 letters, but 3 is HIGHLY recommended - Basically, you need 3, but they made this the rule in case someone's 3rd letter writer didn't turn it in on time - But 3 professors from your department that knew you in the same context is not ideal - You want your letters to provide different perspectives on your work - Maybe a professor you took many classes with, a professor whose lab you worked in, and a boss who has seen you flourish - Tell them why you chose them, so that they can make sure they tailor their letter to that - Give them rough drafts of your proposal as quickly as you can, so they accurately describe your intellectual merit and broader impacts - If you have diverse experiences, you can include up to 5 letter writers - Would give you a safety net if one or two letter writers fall through

-TWO DOCUMENTS: ONE NARRATIVE
+TWO DOCUMENTS, ONE NARRATIVE

-- Personal, Relevant Background and Future Goals Statement - Who are you and why are you in your field? - Why should NSF sponsor you?
+- Personal, Relevant Background and Future Goals Statement (3 pages) - Who are you and why are you in your field?
+What sets you apart? - What opportunities have you had and how did you use them to better yourself and your community? - Why should NSF sponsor you?
 Are you a leader?
 What have you done that showcases your ability to do self-directed work?
 What experiences do you have that prepare you to be a successful graduate student and researcher?
-What is your potential? - Graduate Research Plan Statement - What is your proposed project: what is its intellectual merit and how will it benefit society in large?
+What is your potential? - What your goals after the PhD? - Graduate Research Plan Statement (2 pages) - What is your proposed project: what is its intellectual merit and how will it benefit society in large? - Why are you the person to do this project as well - The 'Intellectual Merit' and 'Broader Impacts' evaluation is based off both documents - Helpful to make sub-headings for each within both documents